THIMCAutonomousDriving/f1tenth_doc/autoware/intro.rst

    cd autoware && . install/setup.bash
    ros2 launch slam_toolbox online_async_launch.py slam_params_file:=/home/f1tenth/autoware/src/universe/autoware.universe/f1tenth/f1tenth_system/f1tenth_stack/config/f1tenth_online_async.yaml

 3. Launch RViz2, Add `/map` by topic.
 Add `/graph_visualization` by topic.
 On the top left corner of rviz, panels – add new panel – add SlamToolBoxPlugin panel.
+Drive slow and steady and if you are running a loop, circle twice to achieve loop closure.
 Once you’re done mapping, save the map using the plugin.
 You can give it a name in the text box next to Save Map.
 Map will be saved in whichever directory you run slam_toolbox.

 .. raw:: html